20% off your first purchase with code: SHOP24

 • Use fractions to plan a party (There are 60 guests.
 1/3 of them want pizza.
 2/5 of them want cupcakes.
 1/6 of them prefer popcorn.
 How many servings do you need of each food?
 How many guests don’t want anything to eat?)

-Teaching fraction skills can be a whole lot of fun if you find ways to connect them to your students' interests.
-So set aside some time in your lesson plans to ditch the worksheets and tackle some real world problems.
+Teaching fraction skills can be a whole lot of fun if you find ways to connect them to your students’ interests.
+So set aside some time in your lesson plans to ditch the worksheets and tackle some real world problems using real life examples of fractions.
 Your students will love you for it!